 Full-time, classified employees are entitled to call-back pay when there is an unscheduled requirement to report back to work after the end of, or before the beginning of, the regular work schedule.
 This applies to cases only where the period worked does not immediately precede or directly follow the scheduled work shift.
 Under this provision, you would receive payment for a minimum of four hours no matter how short the time actually worked.

 Unclassified staff are paid monthly, on the last working day of the month.
 Pay Remittance Advices are available for viewing one day prior to pay day.
 Access is available from Wings Express.
 Direct deposit of pay earned is mandatory.
 Your pay will be deposited directly to the bank, savings and loan, or credit union of your choice.
 Your pay advice—showing your deductions, sick leave and vacation balances—is available online.
 It should be noted that leave balances reflect accruals through the current month, but only reflect usage through the prior month.

 You will record all Sick Leave and Vacation hours taken on an electronic leave report for each monthly pay period.
 Your Leave Report must accurately reflect all hours taken.
 Comments should be included in the report to reflect the general purpose for sick leave taken.
 Hours cannot be informally accumulated for future use.
-Videos are available for general assistance for leave reporting.

 Employees of Wright State University are not eligible to have Social Security withheld from their pay but are instead required to participate in a university-provided retirement plan.

 Wright State University does not withhold Social Security taxes.
 The Windfall Elimination Provision affects how the amount of your retirement or disability benefit is calculated if you receive a pension from work where Social Security taxes were not withheld.
 A modified formula is used to calculate the benefit amount, which may result in a lower Social Security benefit.
 For more information contact your local Social Security Office.